JetBrains/teamcity-documentation/topics/build-dependencies-setup.md

 <img src="B1-B2-A.png" width="160"/>

 When the final build A is triggered, TeamCity resolves the build chain and queues all builds \- A, B1 and B2.
-Build A won't start until both B1 and B2 are ready.In this case it doesn't matter which build \- B1 or B2 \- starts first.
+Build A won't start until both B1 and B2 are ready.
+In this case it doesn't matter which build \- B1 or B2 \- starts first.
 As in the first example, when all builds are added to the queue, TeamCity checks for changes in the entire build chain and synchronizes them.

 ### Advanced Snapshot Dependencies Setup

 #### Reusing builds

 All builds belonging to the [build chain](build-chain.md) are placed in the [queue](build-queue.md).
 But, instead of enforcing the run of all builds from a build chain, TeamCity can check whether there are already suitable builds, i.e. finished builds that used the required sources snapshot.
-The matching queued builds will not be run and will be [dropped from the queue](build-queue.md), and TeamCity will link the dependency to the "suitable" builds.
+The matching queued builds will not be run and will be [dropped from the queue](build-queue.md#Build+Queue+Optimization+by+TeamCity), and TeamCity will link the dependency to the "suitable" builds.
 To enable this, select '_Do not run new build if there is a suitable one_' when configuring snapshot dependency options.

 Another option that allows you to control how builds are re\-used is called "_Only use successful builds from suitable ones_" and it may help when there's a suitable build, but it isn't successful.
 Normally, when there's a failed build in a chain, TeamCity doesn't proceed with the rest of the chain.
 However, with this option enabled, TeamCity will run this failed build on these sources one more time.
 When is this helpful?
 For example, when the build failure was caused by a problem when connecting to a VCS.